 You should look at your first draft of the task and decide:

 - Have you answered the question fully?

-- Is the layout and organisation appropriate for a letter?
+- Is the layout and organisation appropriate?

 - Is the language accurate with a good range of structures?